-In 2014, my book Shell Shocked Britain – the First World War’s legacy for Britain’s mental health was published by Pen and Sword Books to 5* reviews, and my next book, Death Disease & Dissection – the life of a surgeon-apothecary 1750-1850 will be published by Pen and Sword in October 2017.
+In 2014, my book Shell Shocked Britain – the First World War’s legacy for Britain’s mental health was published by Pen and Sword Books to 5* reviews.
+In 2017 Death Disease & Dissection – the life of a surgeon-apothecary 1750-1850 was published by Pen and Sword again to great reviews and in 2021 John Keats: Poetry, Life & Landscapes was published for the bicentenary of the poet’s death and became a bestseller for my publisher and on Amazon.

 “If you want an engaging and informed speaker, who has sought out and highlighted a little understood, but important aspect of the Great War, I’d recommend Suzie Grogan – and her book is rather good too!”